 Patagonia has made some decisions the copycat brands would never have the strength to do

-Patagonia has fought President Trump on his views on the environment.
+A great part of the Patagonia case study is how they have fought President Trump on his views on the environment.
 This year, they announced they were giving away the Trump tax cut, estimated at $10,000,000, to environmental causes.
-I didn’t hear Unilever or Ben & Jerry’s giving the tax dollars away.
+Ben & Jerry’s also spoke out against Trump.
+But, I didn’t hear Unilever or Ben & Jerry’s giving the tax dollars away.
 I get it, it’s not easy.
 But, that’s purpose.

 A few years ago, they were trying to figure out how to handle Black Friday.
 They launched a campaign encouraging their consumers not to buy a new Patagonia jacket.
 Ok, now that’s crazy.